8 family-friendly walks in the New Forest

 The New Forest offers something for everyone when it comes to walking.
 The landscape is stunning, the trails are flat and best of all there’s lots of wild ponies to spot.
 So, whether you fancy a woodland walk, a stroll on the heathland or a coastal hike, there’s a walking opportunity for you.

 Having visited the New Forest since the children were toddlers, we’ve tried plenty of the walks and trails.
-It’s one of the most stunning areas in Hampshire and you’re guaranteed to find a route that suits you.
+Over the years we’ve explored many of the best New Forest trails and you’re guaranteed to find a route that suits you.
 Here’s our pick of some brilliant family-friendly walks in the New Forest you should try.

 Plus, when you’ve tried all the walks, here’s 30 other things to do in the New Forest.